-FSHN Undergraduate Research Opportunities
+FSHN 195 Introduction to Undergraduate Research

 Studying abroad provides Food Science and Human Nutrition students a unique, real-world experience to enhance what is learned in the classroom.
 In the past, students have participated in opportunities in Italy, France, the Netherlands, Honduras, Japan, Argentina, Russia, Lithuania and Brazil, among other places.

 To learn more about study abroad opportunities, start with:

 Food Science and Human Nutrition is home to several student clubs that are part of the more than 1000 student organizations on campus.

 The Association of Food Technologists holds monthly meetings, featuring guest speakers.
 Their purpose is to foster a close relationship amongst students and faculty.
 They also aim to encourage leadership and acquaint students with the scope of food science and technology and human nutrition.
 This organization also maintains a Facebook page.

 The Student Dietetic Association meets monthly.
 The group serves as an advocate of the dietetic option in the Department, serving the students and local community through promotion of optimal nutrition, health and well-being.